LucasEnzoMarcucci/edhec/README.md

 node src/weather.js --city="Roma"
 ```

-The files created are stored in the "ressources" folder
+Only the csv file format is supported yet, the files created are stored in the "ressources" folder